-Mal Pais lies south of Santa Teresa and extends from the intersection of Playa Carmen to Cabo Blanco Nature Reserve.
+Mal Pais lies south of Santa Teresa.
+It extends from the intersection of Playa Carmen until the border of the Cabo Blanco Nature Reserve.
 The coastline of Mal Pais is mostly rocky and thus less crowded than in Santa Teresa.
-At the end of the road is a small fishing port which is also the base for many aquatic activities, from SUP to boat and fishing tours.
-Across from the fishermen, right on the edge of Cabo Blanco, there is also a zipline.
+At the end of the road is a small fishing port which is also the base for many aquatic activities, from stand-up-paddling to boat and fishing tours.
+Across from the fishermen, right on the edge of Cabo Blanco, there is also a zipline operation.

-Only 10 years ago the whole Santa Teresa area was better known as Mal Pais but now the focus of attention has turned to the name of Santa Teresa with its surf beaches and lively community.
+Only 10 years ago the whole Santa Teresa area was better known as Mal Pais but now the focus of attention has turned to Santa Teresa with its surf spots and lively community.

 Mal Pais at a Glance

 Mary’s – Fine Dining

 Caracolas – Tico Beach Restaurant

 Vista de Olas – Panorama BBQ Resto

 Bi-weekly bus service

 Mostly rocky but scenic beach.
 Close to Cabo Blanco Reserve.

 Buying real estate in Mal Pais is well suited for those who prefer a quiet neighborhood with large swaths of nature.
 Foreigners who own properties in Mal Pais tend to be more laid-back and a larger percentage of Ticos live in this small village.